tracipotocnik/leasetheweb/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 === Advanced Custom Fields: Table Field ===
-Contributors: Johann Heyne
+Contributors: jonua
 Tags: acf table
 Requires at least: 4.9
-Tested up to: 4.9.6
+Tested up to: 4.9.8
-Stable tag: trunk
+Stable tag: 1.2.6
+Requires PHP: 7.0.0
 License: GPLv2 or later

-A Table Field Add-on for the Advanced Custom Fields Plugin
+A Table Field Add-on for the Advanced Custom Fields Plugin.

 == Description ==

-The Table field plugin enables easily editing a table.
-The plugin is compatible with ACF4 and ACF5.
+The Table Field Plugin enhances the functionality of the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) with easy-to-edit tables.

+This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) or the [Pro version](https://www.advancedcustomfields.com/pro/)!

 The table field works also with the repeater and flexible field types.

-* table header (option)
+= Features =
+* Table Header (Option)
-* add and remove table columns and rows
+* Add and remove table columns and rows
-* change order of columns and rows by dragging
+* Change order of columns and rows by dragging
-* to move to the next cells editor press key: tab
+* To move to the next cells editor press key: tab
-* to move to the previous cells editor press key: shift + tab
+* To move to the previous cells editor press key: shift + tab

-=== Output Table HTML ===
+== Frequently Asked Questions ==

+= How to output the table html? =

-To render the table fields data as an html table in one of your template files you can start with the following basic code example:
+To render the table fields data as an html table in one of your template files (page.php, single.php) you can start with the following basic code example:

 `
 $table = get_field( 'your_table_field_name' );